sasanzarerasouli/DriverToolv2.1/README.md

 ## Requirements

-- Python 3.9 or higher
+- Python 3.3 or higher
 - PyQt6
 - Must be run as Administrator on Windows
--
+- VScode

 -------------------------------------------------------------------------------
 -------------------------------------------------------------------------------